brechtbilliet/brechtbilliet.github.io/_posts/2018-01-04-rxjs-best-practices-in-angular.md

 ASCII diagrams have more advantages then just documenting:
 - It gives us a graphic thinking model
-- It becomes easy to review someones code
+- It becomes easy to review someones code and validate to see if it really does what it's supposed to be doing
 - Great to draw on a whiteboard before we start coding
 - You can type them in your IDE or editor before you actually start coding.
 (An easy way to trick your mind into thinking reactively)
-- We can use them to write unittests as well: [Checkout this awesome article](http://blog.kwintenp.com/how-to-setup-marble-testing/)
+- We can use them to write unit tests as well: [Checkout this awesome article](http://blog.kwintenp.com/how-to-setup-marble-testing/)

 The concepts behind ASCII marble documentation are quite simple.
 Take this easy example for instance: